cybercongress/cybertensor-developer-docs/docs/governance.md

 # Governance

-Bittensor's governance protocol transitions the management of the network from centralization within the foundation to community-ownership over time.
+Cybertensor's governance protocol transitions the management of the network from centralization within the foundation to community-ownership over time.

 The first stage of this transition to decentralized management is the creation of a bicameral legislature.
 In this stage, the [Triumvirate](./glossary.md#triumvirate) creates proposals for the [Senate](./senate.md) to approve.